 Another common method is shooting the deer in his neck through the spine.
 Many of my fellow hunters opt for this method.
 But I hesitate in trying it.
 The reason is simply the torture; the deer has to face.
 Most of the deer are not dead instantly with this method.
 Rather they are left paralyzed and hunters have to shot it again or simply slit its neck.
 Like I already told that I dislike a lingering death of the prey, I do not go for this lethal option.
 But you are free to make your choice.

 Hunting down a deer without the right placement and positioning of the shot is quite tough.
-It should be the first and foremost responsibility of every hunter to save its prey from suffering and pain.
+It should be the first and foremost responsibility of every hunter to save their prey from suffering and pain.
 And try to kill it instantly.
-It would not only ease the misery of the deer, but would also save your time.
-And that is simply possible from practicing, experience and knowing well about how and where to shoot a deer.
+It would ease the deer’s misery and save you time.
+And that is simply possible by practicing, experiencing, and knowing how and where to shoot a deer.

-You may well want to seek out training like THIS to further hone my shooting skills.
+You may want to seek training like THIS to hone my shooting skills further.